abilbaotm/Pro.Bote/documentacion/despliegue/hosting.md

 firebase init
 ?
 Are you ready to proceed?
 Yes
 ?
 Which Firebase CLI features do you want to set up for this folder?
 Hosting: Configure and deploy Firebase Hosting sites ?
+Please select an option: Use an existing project
+?
+Select a default Firebase project for this directory: probote-8407f (probote) ?
 What do you want to use as your public directory? dist ?
 Configure as a single-page app (rewrite all urls to /index.html)?
 No ?
 File dist/index.html already exists.
 Overwrite?
 No